vanus-labs/vanus-connect/connectors/database/mongodb-sink/README.md

 | password   | **YES**  |    -    | the password to connect mongodb  |
 | authSource |    NO    |  admin  | the authSource to authentication |

+The `user` and `password` are required only when MongoDB is configured to use authentication.
+This `authSource` required only when MongoDB is configured to use authentication with another authentication database than admin.

 - example: create a `secert.yml` that its content like follow, and mount it to container inside.

 ```yaml